* This is the Professional Version. *

 Therapy is usually short and intensive for Burkitt leukemia or ALL with mature B-cells (FAB L3 morphology).
 For patients in continuous complete remission for 1 yr after therapy stops, the risk of relapse is small.

-If an HLA-matched sibling is available, stem cell transplantation offers the greatest hope of long-term remission or cure (see Hematopoietic Stem Cell Transplantation ).
+If an HLA-matched sibling is available, stem cell transplantation offers the greatest hope of long-term remission or cure.
 Cells from other relatives or from matched, unrelated donors are sometimes used.
 Transplantation is rarely used for patients > 65 yr because it is much less likely to be successful and because adverse effects are much more likely to be fatal.

 When relapse involves the CNS, treatment includes intrathecal methotrexate (with or without cytarabine or corticosteroids) twice weekly until all signs disappear.
 Most regimens include systemic reinduction chemotherapy because of the likelihood of systemic spread of blast cells.
 The role of continued intrathecal drug use or CNS irradiation is unclear.

 Testicular relapse may be evidenced clinically by painless firm swelling of a testis or may be identified on biopsy.
 If unilateral testicular involvement is clinically evident, the apparently uninvolved testis should undergo biopsy.
 Treatment is radiation therapy of the involved testis and administration of systemic reinduction therapy as for isolated CNS relapse.

 1. Lee DW, Kochenderfer JN, Stetler-Stevenson M, et al: T cells expressing CD19 chimeric antigen receptors for acute lymphoblastic leukaemia in children and young adults: a phase 1 dose-escalation trial.
 Lancet385(9967) :517–528, 2015

 ALL is the most common cancer in children but also occurs in adults.